-The economic model accounted for the vaccination status of the population modeled in the basecase analysis and included both unvaccinated and vaccinated individuals.
+The economic model accounted for the vaccination status of the population modeled in the base-case analysis and included both unvaccinated and vaccinated individuals.
 The trials were conducted prior to an available vaccine or excluded individuals who were vaccinated, and thus real-world evidence was used to estimate the percent of the real-world COVID-19 cases that likely occurred among vaccinated individuals.
-As of the posting of this report, approximately 29% of COVID-19 cases are among individuals who were fully vaccinated with at least the primary series.79 A subpopulation including only unvaccinated individuals with mild-to-moderate COVID-19 and at high risk of progression to severe disease or hospitalization was evaluated in a scenario analysis.
+As of the posting of this Report, approximately 17% of COVID-19 cases are among individuals who were fully vaccinated.
+This number will be reviewed and updated accordingly for each version of the Evidence Report within this review.
+A subpopulation including only unvaccinated individuals with mild-to-moderate COVID-19 and at high risk of progression to severe disease or hospitalization was evaluated in a scenario analysis.

-Because current clinical and epidemiological evidence for COVID-19 suggests the average age of those who die from COVID-19 is higher than the average age of those infected with COVID-19,119 the model allows for the average age of the treated population to differ from the average age of the population who died from COVID-19.
+Because current clinical and epidemiological evidence for COVID-19 suggests the average age of those that die from COVID-19 is higher than the average age of those infected with COVID-19, the model allows for the average age of the treated population to differ from the average age of the population that died from COVID-19.
 When a survival benefit is observed, this results in a different average age for those who recovered between the intervention and comparator arm.
 Trial evidence was reviewed for the age at death.
-The trial for REGEN-COV was the only trial that reported an age at death: 58 years.51 Because the evidence for the age at death was available for less than 50% of our comparator weighted average, evidence from outside the trials was sourced for the trials that did not report this model input.
-A publication from the CDC reported the age of those who died from COVID-19 as 78 years.120 Therefore, 78 years was used as the age at death for the trials that did not report this model input (e.g., sotrovimab, molnupiravir, Paxlovid, and fluvoxamine).
+The trial for REGEN-COV was the only trial that reported an age at death; it reported an age at death of 58 years.
+Because the evidence for the age at death was available for less than 50% of our comparator weighted average, evidence from outside the trials was sourced for the trials that did not report this model input.
+A publication from the CDC reported the age of those who died from COVID-19 as 78 years.
+Therefore, 78 years was used as the age at death for the trials that did not report this model input (e.g., sotrovimab, molnupiravir, Paxlovid, and fluvoxamine).
 After weighting across all five trials using the weights reported in Table E2, the age at death equated to 69.6 years.